jacobproffer/Alien/README.md

-# website-shell
+# Alien

-This is the source code for a personal project, Alien.
-Feel free to modify and share.
+Alien is a project that was built for Aliens Day, based upon a mock-up I completed the past year.
+It is built with a bit of PHP, Sass, jQuery, and Flickity.

+Most recently, the project has been updated with Gulp.